People's Republic of China

 CAREC in People’s Republic of China

-As a member of the CAREC Program since 1997, the People’s Republic of China (PRC) pushed for greater connectivity as a way to drive growth and reduce poverty in Eurasia’s vast landlocked interior.
+A member of the CAREC Program since 1997, the People’s Republic of China (PRC) pushes for greater connectivity to drive growth and reduce poverty in Eurasia’s vast landlocked interior.
 CAREC’s evolution has accompanied the PRC’s own efforts to spread investment and growth in the region.

-More and more cargo shipments from CAREC partners are reaching the PRC through northern and western borders that are adjacent to two areas: the Xinjiang Uygur Autonomous Region and the Inner Mongolia Autonomous Region.
-The government is concentrating investments in these regions that will positively impact countries in Central Asia and beyond
+More and more cargo shipments from CAREC partners are reaching the PRC through the northern and western borders of its Inner Mongolia Autonomous Region and the Xinjiang Uygur Autonomous Region.
+The government is channeling significant investments into these strategic regions, which are set to boost connectivity and economic benefits for Central Asia and beyond.

-Xinjiang is connected through CAREC Corridor 5 with the neighboring countries of Kazakhstan, the Kyrgyz Republic, Mongolia, Pakistan, and Tajikistan.
-Inner Mongolia shares international borders with Mongolia and the Russian Federation, and is connected to both countries through CAREC Corridor 4.
-These important transit routes are potential economic corridors, as they have become conduits for an increasing portion of international trade.
+Xinjiang links seamlessly to Kazakhstan, the Kyrgyz Republic, Mongolia, Pakistan, and Tajikistan via CAREC Corridor 5, while Inner Mongolia connects to Mongolia and the Russian Federation through CAREC Corridor 4.
+These vital transit routes are potential economic corridors, now handling an ever-growing share of international trade.